Docker

 Overview

 This guide provides step-by-step instructions to set up your own Steel Browser instance using Docker.
-The setup consists of two main components: an API service that manages Chrome instances and a user interface for interaction.
+The setup consists of multiple deployment options – from the traditional docker-compose setup to the new, simplified single Docker image deployment.

 Prerequisites